Alfresco/alfresco-build-tools/docs/README.md

 - The `summary` of the message card tells you the author, event name, and the repo where it was performed.
 - The below `Changelog` section will list the commits.
-- The `build_and_test` and `publish` are the job names added as a `need`.
+- The `build_and_test` and `publish` are example job names passed via the `needs` input.
 If you want to display needs status, you need to explicitly send the JSON object of the `needs` context as an input.

   ```yml
       uses: Alfresco/alfresco-build-tools/.github/actions/send-teams-notification@ref